 GENERAL

-Any rights and benefits regarding securities or an interest in securities to a legal owner, will be communicated by the listing exchange to the CSD where applicable and in the manner prescribed by the exchange rules.
+Any rights and benefits regarding securities or an interest in securities to a beneficial holder, will be communicated by the exchange to the CSD where applicable and in the manner prescribed by the exchange rules or by the Issuer or the Issuer’s mandated party in the event of unlisted securities.

-The CSD will communicate all relevant information received from the listing exchange regarding rights and benefits of securities or interest in securities to the Participants, who will communicate such information to its Clients.
+The CSD will communicate all relevant information received from the parties mentioned in rule 9.1.1 regarding rights and benefits of securities or interest in securities to the Participants, who will communicate such information to its Clients.

 The CSD will communicate all corporate events in: